marle3003/mokapi/docs/guides/get-started/welcome.md

 ## What is Mokapi

-Mokapi is an open-source that allows developers to create and test API designs before actually building them.
+Mokapi is an open-source tool that allows developers to create and test API designs before actually building them.

 Using Mokapi, you can quickly and easily test different